 With the right face wash for your particular skin, gently washing your face at least twice a day – and once again if you’ve been sweating or exercising – is usually enough.

 It’s always advisable to make sure you get the right advice regarding which products to use, from a qualified dermatologist.
 Don't just use a popular product on your face - you don't know if you could negatively react to its ingredients.

 Diet control and exercise will also help.
 If your condition doesn’t settle down through this treatment, it is imperative to do a hormonal check for imbalance (if you’re a woman), especially if it is associated with irregular menses, facial hair, or obesity.

-Medical treatment options can be either topical (e.g. creams, lotions), or oral (tablets).
-Depending on the grade / severity of the acne, one or more treatment options can be combined:
+Medical treatment options for acne can be either topical (e.g. creams, lotions), or oral (tablets).
+Depending on the grade of acne, one or more treatment options can be combined: